: Sabore's Well

 Organization Capacity

-By Tanzania Mission to the Poor and Disabled (PADI) Posted on Sun 03 Nov 2013, over 10 years ago
+By Tanzania Mission to the Poor and Disabled (PADI) Posted on Sun 03 Nov 2013, about 11 years ago

 1.Can you briefly tell us about your organization capacity interms of office staffs,facilities and networks with other organization arround Kenya?